 - Showings, if necessary, should be conducted using virtual solutions.

-- In the event that an in-person property viewing is deemed critical, the showing should be restricted to only the actual signer of the lease or sale agreement, and social distancing guidelines and best practices must be followed, such as use of hand sanitizer, gloves and booties to cover shoes.
+- In the event that an in-person property viewing is deemed critical, the showing should be restricted to only the actual signer of the lease or sale agreement, and social distancing guidelines and best practices must be followed, including use of protective face masks, hand sanitizer, gloves and booties to cover shoes.
+Local ordinance safety protocols for use of face masks, group gathering numbers and other social distancing measures should also be followed.
 Listing agents should ask sellers to turn on all lights and open all closet/cabinet doors to keep touching to a minimum.
 Buyer agents should leave the house as it was found and wipe down all doorknobs, light switches etc., with a disinfectant wipe if contact is necessary.
-The overlapping of showings is prohibited, and a minimum of 45 minutes should be scheduled between all showings at a property.
+The overlapping of showings is prohibited, and a minimum of 15 minutes should be scheduled between all showings at a property.
+(Updated 5/5/20).
 In the event that an in-person showing is necessary, we highly recommend that brokers require completion of a Hold Harmless Agreement to minimize risk.

 - An optional COVID-19/Coronavirus Addendum is now available on KCRAR.com, dotloop and FormRUs.
 This universal form can be used as an addendum for delays resulting from the COVID-19 pandemic.

-- New emergency change to active status policy: To eliminate the need for in-person showings and support that only “essential in-person showings occur, Heartland MLS is temporarily allowing listings to stay in Active status without requiring that they are available for in-person showings, until the Stay at Home order is lifted.
+- New emergency change to active status policy: To eliminate the need for in-person showings and support that only “essential in-person showings occur, Heartland MLS is temporarily allowing listings to stay in Active status without requiring that they are available for in-person showings, until the ordinances are lifted.
 We encourage the use of an unbranded recorded showing of the property, provided by the seller or listing agent, that can be directly shared between the listing agent and the buyer’s agent.
 This encourages a one-on-one “virtual” interaction between the listing side and buying side.
 The buyer’s agent should preview the video before sharing with their potential buyer(s).

 If a recorded showing cannot be made, we encourage the use of the 99 photo maximum per listing feature in Matrix to capture all areas inside and outside of a property as well as the ability to fully describe each photo in the photo upload section of listing input.
 When using the recommended recorded showing option here are guidelines on what is allowed and not allowed.